ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 		- the regurgitant volume is ≥60 mL/beat,
 		- the regurgitant fraction is ≥50%, and
 		- there is diastolic flow reversal in the proximal portion of the descending thoracic aorta
-	- longitudinal TTE for long-term followup
+	- Surveillance TTE for long-term followup
+	- Cardiac MRI
+	- Cardiac CT
+	- TEE
+	- 3D Echocardiogram
+- Chest Xray
+	- apex down and left
+	- left anterior oblique and lateral view --> LV posterior displacement and encroach on spine
+	- Aneurysm dilatation of aorta maybe seen
+- Cardiac Catheterization and Angiography
+	-